Jinglemisk/coin-and-conscience/specs.md

 # Core Gameplay Loop

+The game maintains time via "ticks".
+Every second in real life is 10 ticks.

 All phases of the game last a certain duration (in seconds), creating time pressure on the player.

 ## Daily Cycle